RIKEN-RCCS/lens3/doc/design.md

            NOT IMPLEMENTED: When changing policy, "secretAccesKey" may be missing.
            When creating new access key, "accessKeyID" and/or "secretAccesKey" may be missing.

-        we must validate zone before inserting into dictionary. values may be missing in user supplied zone are, "rootSecret", "user", "permission", "accessKeyID", and "secretAccessKey".
+        we must validate pool before inserting into dictionary. values may be missing in user supplied pool are, "rootSecret", "user", "permission", "accessKeyID", and "secretAccessKey".
         "user" is set in early step.
         "rootSecret" and "secretAccessKey" may generated and set at any time.